Description

 Impact

 The vulnerability causes an infinite loop during the swapout process of the DRM TTM allocator, which can lock the kernel and result in a denial of service.
 The loop occurs when a failed swapout attempts to restore bulk_move membership, placing the resource ahead of its own hitch node and leading the walk cursor to revisit the same resource repeatedly.
 The flaw is tied to internal resource management and does not directly expose data or provide remote code execution.
-The likely attack vector is local: an attacker with the ability to load or interact with DRM drivers, or with elevated kernel privileges, could trigger swapout failures and induce the loop.
+Based on the description, the likely attack vector is local: an load or interact with DRM drivers, or with elevated kernel privileges, could trigger swapout failures and induce the loop.

 Affected Systems